Financial Aid Timeline & Checklist

 Financial Aid Office will continue sending out Document Tracking Letters to students from whom we require additional documents.

-Return all completed documents to the Financial Aid Counselor – Melissa Reynolds - in the Financial Aid Office at Kettering College.
+Return all completed documents to the Financial Aid Counselor – Melissa Franklin - in the Financial Aid Office at Kettering College.
 Please do not ignore any requests for documentation as this may delay your financial aid.
 We cannot finish processing your file until we have all requested documents.

 - Financial aid priority deadline is March 31st (see above).

 College begins to mail award letters to students with complete files.
 Award Letters are sent out on a first come, first served basis.
 You must be admitted to Kettering College in order to receive an Award Letter.

 First time students at Kettering College are required to make a downpayment of $800, or have financial aid in place that equals or exceeds your tuition and fee bill, at the time of registration.